Welcome to our Farm!

 questions.
 The private visits include actually going into the paddock with the female alpacas for feeding and mingling (sort of like "swimming with the dolphins," but without getting

 Also, your tour guide is for your group alone, so you can ask as many questions as you like!
+Note: Private tours are one group at a time, and not combined with any other visitors.

 Please visit our FAQ page for more information about visiting our farm!